Total Linhas Aéreas Flight 5561

-Total Linhas Aéreas Flight 5561 was a domestic cargo flight from São Paulo, Brazil to Londrina, Brazil that crashed near Paranapanema 47 minutes after take off on 14 September 2002.
+Total Linhas Aéreas Flight 5561 was a domestic cargo flight from São Paulo, Brazil to Londrina, Brazil that crashed near Paranapanema 47 minutes after takeoff on 14 September 2002.
 The crew of the ATR 42 regional turboprop lost control of the aircraft's pitch and were both killed in the accident.

 The accident was investigated by the Brazilian Air Force's Aeronautical Accidents Investigation and Prevention Center (Centro de Investigação e Prevenção de Acidentes Aeronáuticos (CENIPA)), with a final report issued in March 2007.
 Investigators concluded that the most likely cause of the accident was a pitch trim control system failure.